owalsdor/ccpm-os/README.md

    - **Rules** in `CLAUDE.md` — applied as workspace-level instructions

 4. Start using commands immediately: open Cursor chat, type `/`, and pick a command.

+5. Build your own workspace like the /Cisco, add a CLAUDE.md under this project like the example one and start working.

 ### Manual setup (any AI editor)